Yosef91/Yosef91/README.md

 I am also making a hacking repository and a linux repository.

-check back in 2 months and one might be public!
+check back in 2 months and one might be public! ☜(ﾟヮﾟ☜)

 the python repository is packed with python coding.